viko-ai/hugo-amp-theme/README.md

 ![Viko Ai logo](readme-images/viko-logo-sm.png)

 The theme used for the Viko Ai website.
 See [www.viko.ai][1] for a real world example.
-We decided to make this theme available to the wider community.
-We hope it will be of use.
+We decided to make this theme available to the wider community, hoping it will be of use.
 This repo also contains a sample Hugo site illustrating how the theme can best be used.
 The theme itself can be found in the [themes/viko](themes/viko) directory.

 ## Features